-In accordance with the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (the "Dodd-Frank Act"), and SEC rules, we are providing our stockholders the opportunity to vote to approve, on an advisory and non-binding basis, the compensation of our named executive officers.
+As required under Section 14A of the Exchange Act, in accordance with the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (the "Dodd-Frank Act") and SEC rules, we are providing our stockholders the opportunity to vote to approve, on an advisory and non-binding basis, the compensation of our named executive officers.
 We are asking our stockholders to provide an advisory vote to approve the compensation of our named executive officers as described in this proxy statement, including the Compensation Discussion and Analysis section, along with the accompanying compensation tables and narrative disclosures.
 This proposal, commonly known as a "say-on-pay" vote, gives our stockholders the opportunity to express their views on the compensation of our named executive officers.
+We currently hold say-on-pay votes annually, and we will hold our next say-on-pay vote at the 2026 annual meeting of the stockholders.